 Documentation’s lack of popularity among developers, especially on open-source projects, is at least partly due to time wasted on too much documentation, and producing docs the hard way.
 However, neglecting software documentation and technical writing skills holds us and our projects back.
 The solution is to improve basic skills, integrate documentation with modern software development methods, and learn about modern tools.

-This interactive practical workshop teaches what to document, what not to, and how to produce documentation without the pain of traditional approaches.
+This training course teaches what to document, what not to, and how to produce documentation without the pain of traditional approaches.

 Who should attend

 This course is for everyone who works on a software development team, and who wants to be able to produce better software documentation.
 Especially on teams that don’t have a dedicated specialist technical writer, any team member is in a position to improve the software system documentation, whether or not that you are a programmer.

 Attendees must be comfortable writing in English, although excellent written English is not required.